FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/tags.md

 ## Provider-Defined vs. User-Defined Tags

-The following is an example of one User-Defined Tag and one Provider-Defined Tag, respectively, with tag key, `foo`.
-The first property is not prefixed, and the Provider has a pre-selected prefix, `marketplace/`, applied to denote that it is a different type of tag.
+The following is an example of one user-defined tag and one provider-defined tag, respectively, with tag key, `foo`.
+The first tag, which is user-defined, is not prefixed.
+The second tag is prefixed with marketplace/ which the provider has specified as a reserved tag key prefix.

 ```json
     {